Image Slider

 It's also a great location for enjoying nightlife; get the local experience on the Ultimate Osaka Night Tour.

-12. Admire the view from Abeno Harukas
+11. Admire the view from Abeno Harukas

 The view from the top of the Abeno Harukas building during the day, with a park, main road and lots of buildings in all directions

-Soaring 300 meters above the ground, Abeno Harukas is the tallest skyscraper in the whole of Japan.
+Soaring 300 meters above the ground, Abeno Harukas is the tallest skyscraper in all of Japan.
 Marveling at the breathtaking 360-degree views of the city and surrounding mountains from the observation deck should be at the top of your list of what to do in Osaka.
 The building also contains an art museum and the largest department store in the country, so there’s plenty to keep you occupied.

-13. Ride the Tempozan Ferris Wheel
+12. Ride the Tempozan Ferris Wheel

 A close up of the Tempozan Ferris Wheel at night, lit up in multicolored LEDs

-14. Explore the art of puppetry at the National Bunraku Theater
+13. Explore the art of puppetry at the National Bunraku Theater

 A close-up image of two bunraku puppets in kimono, one male and one female

 Osaka is the birthplace of bunraku, a sophisticated and elegant form of puppetry that dates back to the 17th century.
 The National Bunraku Theater is dedicated to the art, with productions running throughout the year.
 Each puppet features intricate costumes and multiple moving parts, and they’re so large that they require multiple puppeteers to operate them.
 Catching a show is a must if you’re interested in traditional Japanese performing arts.
+It’s also a great rainy day activity and a fun way for families to take a break from sightseeing!

-15. Escape evil spirits at Namba Yasaka Shrine
+14. Escape evil spirits at Namba Yasaka Shrine

 The pale green lion head building at Namba Yasaka Shrine, with huge gold eyes and an open mouth

-16. Hit up the museums
+15. Hit up the museums

 A close up image of a display at the Cup Noodles Museum, showing a huge model of a pot of cup noodles cut open to display what's inside

 Museums are a great idea if you’re wondering what to do in Osaka when it rains.
 The city has plenty to choose from, including the Cup Noodles Museum, Osaka Museum of History, National Museum of Art and Osaka Science Museum.
-So you’re sure to find at least one that appeals to you!
+So, you’re sure to find at least one that appeals to you.

-18. Make a wish at Hozenji Temple
+20. Make a wish at Hozenji Temple

 A green moss-covered statue at Hozenji Temple